emanuelefavero/roll-two-dice/README.md

 # Roll Two Dice Game

-A vanilla JavaScript game that rolls two dices and displays the result.
+A vanilla JavaScript game that rolls two dice and displays the result.

 > _Note: I built this mini app after following Angela Yu web dev course on Udemy back in 2019_